-The resolution proposes a draft performance-measurement framework with three proposed outcomes and performance levels.
-This framework allows users to benchmark and assess how well community-engagement and accountability commitments and actions have been integrated into our ways of working.
-Successful integration contributes to improving the quality, effectiveness and accountability of Movement action and advocacy.
+However, the success of this resolution depends on how well each component of the Movement adopts and applies these commitments within their own institutional policies, procedures, programmes and operations.
+Accordingly, the resolution proposes a draft performance-measurement framework with three proposed outcomes and indicators to help the Movement to benchmark and assess how well community-engagement and accountability commitments and actions have been integrated into our ways of working and how this in turn contributes to improving the quality, effectiveness and accountability of Movement action and advocacy.

-This draft framework will be the basis for developing a harmonized approach to assessing, monitoring and reporting progress towards making community engagement and accountability core to all we do as a Movement.
+The intention is to use this draft framework as the basis for further discussion between the ICRC, IFRC and National Societies following the Council of Delegates, with a view to developing a harmonized approach to assessing, monitoring and reporting progress at the individual and collective level towards making community engagement and accountability core to all we do as a Movement.